 Bookkeeping tasks are governed by local tax laws and regulations, including the requirement for businesses to submit VAT returns and keep proper financial records.

-- Maintaining accurate financial records: Ensuring that every financial transaction is correctly recorded.
+- Maintaining accurate financial records: Ensuring every financial transaction is correctly recorded.

 - Managing payroll: Ensuring employees are paid on time and that taxes are withheld correctly.